Navigation

 • after-sales service and technical assistance

-Once stated, the criteria must be applied as stated and cannot be changed later.
+Once stated, the criteria must be applied as stated and cannot be changed at a later date, particularly not after the tender return deadline.